Topological derivative: Image processing

 Thanks to the topological gradient, it is possible to detect the edges and their orientation and to define an appropriate $C$ for the image reconstruction process.

 In image processing, the topological derivatives have also been studied in the case of a multiplicative noise of gamma law or in presence of Poissonian statistics.

 Inverse problems

 In 2009, the topological gradient method has been applied to tomographic reconstruction.
 The coupling between the topological derivative and the level set has also been investigated in this application.
+In 2023, topological derivative was used to optimize shapes for inverse rendering.